omartiffer/.dotfiles/README.md

 ./install.sh
 ```

-This will run all available scripts in the `installs/` directory.
+This script runs all available scripts in the `installs/` directory.
 You can run a specific install script by passing a name to `install.sh` as an argument.
 For example:

 ```bash
 ./install docker